miladyboy/wingman/tasks/Tasks.md

 - [ ] Add to the system prompt how it should treat different pictures.
 There are three types, photos, conversations and metadata (Like tinder stats)
 - [ ] Improve prompt engineering: better responses, shorter texts, and suggestions to naturally split long messages into 2–3 parts. *prompt*
 - [ ] Perfect the prompting 100x

-- [ ] Let the user add their preferences in a message.
-What they're looking for, what they like, etc. Use that as part of the prompt.
+- [ ] Add so that the E2E suite runs on husky push.

 # Done
+- [x] The loading animation isn't starting as soon as I send my images.
+It should also start optimistically. *ux*
 - [x] Make the E2E suite go to green again.
 - [x] Se sigue renderizando dos veces el mensaje de preview algunas veces *bug*
 - [x] No se esta mostrando el reply hasta que hago un refresh. *bug*